 First of all, I’d like to put a disclaimer out there that I am not a pro builder by any means.
 I’m simply a homeowner who isn’t afraid to try building new things I’ve never built before.

-There are so many ways to build a platform or deck for an inflatable hot tub, so I am hopeful our ideas used in this tutorial will help serve as an overall guideline on what worked for us, so you can adapt your build to suit your own installation.
-I know steps taken on this one can be improved upon!
+There are so many ways to build a small deck to use as an inflatable hot tub platform, so I am hopeful our ideas used in this tutorial will help serve as an overall guideline on what worked for us, so you can adapt your build to suit your own installation.

-However based on my own research in comparisons, this build is simple, strong, attractive, and can be built in a matter of a few short hours.
-And that’s OK by me!
+This build is simple, strong, attractive, and can be built in a matter of a few short hours.
+And that works for us!

-Note: I would advise to check with your own local building codes and such before you build.
+Note: I would advise to check with your own local building codes and such before you build in case you need a permit.

 Choosing your location